EU AI Act: Frequently Asked Questions Answered

 | August 2, 2027 | Obligations for high-risk AI systems that are safety components of products in Annex I |

-If you operate a high-risk AI system under Annex III, August 2, 2026 is your deadline.
-That is just months away.
-If your high-risk AI system is a safety component of a product covered by Annex I harmonisation legislation, you have until August 2, 2027.
+Run a high-risk AI system under Annex III?
+August 2, 2026 is your deadline, and it is only months out now.
+If your high-risk system is instead a safety component of a product covered by Annex I harmonisation legislation, you get a little longer: August 2, 2027.

 8. What Is a Conformity Assessment?

-A conformity assessment is the process by which a provider demonstrates that a high-risk AI system meets all the requirements set out in Chapter III, Section 2 of the AI Act before placing it on the market.
+Think of a conformity assessment as the proof step.
+It is how a provider demonstrates that a high-risk AI system meets every requirement in Chapter III, Section 2 of the AI Act before the system reaches the market.

-Under Article 43, most high-risk AI systems undergo a self-assessment (conformity assessment based on internal control, as described in Annex VI).
-The provider reviews its own compliance with requirements for risk management, data governance, technical documentation, record-keeping, transparency, human oversight, accuracy, robustness, and cybersecurity.
+Under Article 43, most high-risk AI systems go through a self-assessment (conformity assessment based on internal control, as described in Annex VI).
+The provider checks its own compliance across the full set of requirements: risk management, data governance, technical documentation, record-keeping, transparency, human oversight, accuracy, robustness, and cybersecurity.

 Certain high-risk AI systems, particularly those used for real-time remote biometric identification, must undergo a third-party conformity assessment performed by a notified body (Annex VII procedure).